-The Contractor shall stencil the date of construction (month and year) and the letters LX into the overlay before it takes its final set.
+The Contractor shall stencil the date of construction (month and year) and the appropriate letters MS, or MSFA when fly ash is used in the mix design, into the overlay before it takes its final set.
 The stencil shall be located in a conspicuous location, as determined by the Engineer, for each stage of construction.
 This location shall be outside of the grooving where possible and within 3 ft.
 (1 m) of an abutment joint.
 The characters shall be 3 to 4 in.
 (75 mm to 100 mm) in height, 1/4 in.
 (5 mm) in depth and face the centerline of the roadway.

 - (3) Limitations of Operations: - a.
-Weather Limitations.
+Weather limitations.
 Temperature control for concrete placement shall be according to 1020.14(b).
 The concrete protection from low air temperatures during the curing period shall be according to Article 1020.13(d).
 Concrete shall not be placed when rain is expected during the working period.
-If night placement is required, illumination and placement procedures will be subject to the approval of the Engineer.
+If night placement is required, illumination and placement procedures will be subject to approval of the Engineer.
 No additional compensation will be allowed if night work is required. - b.
 Other Limitations.
+Concrete delivery trucks shall be limited to a maximum load of 6 cu. yd.
+(4.6 cu. m).

-Mobile concrete mixers, truck mixers, concrete pumps, or other heavy equipment will not be permitted on any portion of the deck where the top reinforcing mat has been exposed.
+Truck mixers, concrete pumps, or other heavy equipment will not be permitted on any portion of the deck where the top reinforcing mat has been exposed.
 Conveyors, buggy ramps and pump piping shall be installed in a way that will not displace undercut reinforcement bars.
 Air compressors may be operated on the deck only if located directly over a pier and supported off undercut reinforcement bars.
 Compressors will not be allowed to travel over undercut reinforcement bars.